-- This award is open to any student registered at UC or enrolled in a major or specialist program administered by the College or affiliated with the College.
+- This award is open to any undergraduate student registered at University College or enrolled in a UC program course or a course in an affiliated Centre.
 Preference will be given to students who have used the services of the UC Writing Centre in the past.

 - All entries shall automatically be entered into each of the competitions for which they are eligible.
 Students may submit no more than one entry in each of the following categories: Academic Essay on English or French Literature; Academic Essay on a Topic Other than English or French Literature; Public Writing; Other Prose; Poetry; Drama; Novel; and Short Story.

 - Other Prose includes such forms as journalism, biography, and travel literature.